 The character of this coming King will reflect the fullness of God’s Holy Spirit.
-He will overflow with wisdom, understanding, divine justice and unlimited power.
-He will “fear” or reverence the Father, seeking always to do His will over His own, exuding love and mercy to all who call upon Him.
-His heart will always be extended towards the meek and the humble on the earth, and He will delight in lifting up the poor.
-He will sing over us when we do the same in His name.
+He will overflow with wisdom, understanding, divine justice, and unlimited power.
+He will “fear” or revere the Father, seeking always to do His will above His own, and pouring out love and mercy to all who call upon His name.
+His heart will be extended towards the meek and the humble on the earth, and He will delight in lifting up the poor.
+He will sing over us as we seek to do the same in His name.

-This coming Messiah, God’s Son, came the first time to offer Himself as a sacrifice for our sins and shortcomings.
-Through His death and resurrection, Christ grants us a pure righteousness that we do not earn or deserve, it is a complete gift that comes with our faith in Him.
+This Messiah, God’s Son, came to earth the first time to offer Himself as a sacrifice for our sins and shortcomings.
+Through His death and resurrection, Christ grants us a pure righteousness, one that we do not earn or deserve.
+It is a complete gift that comes with our faith in Him.
 When Christ returns, it will be to rule and reign over His beloved and redeemed flock.

-This meek carpenter’s son also came to live as an example of how the Father wishes each of us to live.
-He was fully God, but also fully human.
-He endured the same types of temptations that we do, probably much worse as He got the full attention of the evil one himself.
-But He did not sin.
+This meek carpenter’s son also came to live as an example of how the Father wishes each one of us to live.
+Jesus was fully God, yet fully human.
+He endured the same types of temptations that we do, actually much worse, as He got the full attention of the evil one himself.
+But in all this, Jesus did not sin.

-When the good news of the gospel has been extended to all men and women on the globe and the Father determines that the time is right, Jesus will return to earth to take His rightful place as ruler over all creation, the King of Kings and Lord of Lords.
+When the good news of the gospel has been fully offered to all women and men around the globe and the Father determines that the time is right, Jesus will return to earth to take His rightful place as ruler over all creation, the King of Kings and Lord of Lords.

-Psalm 2 helps us to prepare and to be ready when He arrives.
+Psalm 2 helps us to be prepared and ready for when He arrives.

 Who has God placed in your path that needs your assistance to get back on their feet or to strengthen their faith?